Bit Efficient Toeplitz Covariance Estimation: Introduction

+Exploiting the structural properties of the Toeplitz covariance matrix, it is often sufficient to consider only a subset of entries from each sample.
+The indices of this subset are referred to as the \textit{ruler} (see Definition~\ref{Ruler}), which is analogous to the sparse linear array in array signal processing.
+Consequently, the trade-off between VSC and ESC becomes a critical consideration.
+To address this, numerous studies have explored sparse ruler-based methods, which have found widespread applications in signal processing \cite{pillai1985new, romero2015compressive}.
 Some results have been established for the ruler-based estimator $\tilde{T}$.
 Preliminary analyses of the estimation error $\|T-\tilde{T}\|_2$ are presented in \cite{wu2017toeplitz}.
 Further advancements, including non-asymptotic bounds in the sense of the Frobenius norm, have been provided in \cite{qiao2017gridless}.
 More recently, non-asymptotic bounds in terms of operator norm have been established in \cite{yang2023nonasymptotic}, further refining the estimation error analysis in Toeplitz matrix recovery.
 Groundbreaking results were achieved in \cite{eldar2020sample}, where the relationship between ESC and VSC was comprehensively analyzed in different cases, leading to more general conclusions.

 Besides covariance estimation, our research is also related to quantization.
-Quantization plays a critical role in reducing the resolution of data, which is crucial for reducing the cost of data processing \cite{chen2023quantizing}.
+It plays a critical role in reducing the resolution of data, which is crucial for reducing the cost of data processing \cite{chen2023quantizing}.
 For instance, in multiple-input multiple-output (MIMO) communication systems, the frequent transmission of high-resolution data imposes significant processing costs.
 By quantizing the transmitted data to lower resolutions, these costs can be substantially reduced \cite{mo2018limited}.
-Motivated by practical needs, quantization theory has been extensively explored, including 1-bit quantization \cite{dirksen2022covariance, dirksen2021non, jacques2013robust, plan2013one} and multi-bits quantization \cite{chen2023quantizing, jacques2017time, jung2021quantized}.
+Motivated by practical needs, quantization theory has been extensively explored, including 1-bit quantization \cite{dirksen2022covariance, dirksen2021non, jacques2013robust, plan2013one} and multi-bit quantization \cite{chen2023quantizing, jacques2017time, jung2021quantized}.